-Vessels traveling near the northern end of Lake Champlain must veer to the east at La Roche Reef, just south of Isle La Motte, to avoid shoals.
-In 1852, Congress appropriated $5,000 for a lighthouse to mark the navigational hazard.
-10.4 acres on the New York shore near La Roche Reef were purchased from Nathan Perry for $440 to serve as the site for Point au Roche Lighthouse, and the lighthouse was not activated until the opening of navigation in 1859, the same year as its two sister lights at Windmill Point and Crown Point.
+Vessels traveling near the northern end of Lake Champlain must veer to the east at La Roche Reef, just south of Isle La Motte, to avoid shoals, and on August 31, 1852, Congress appropriated $5,000 for a lighthouse to mark the navigational hazard.
+The federal government purchased 10.4 acres on the New York shore near La Roche from Nathan Perry for $440 to serve as the site for Point au Roche Lighthouse, and the lighthouse was not activated until the opening of navigation in 1859, the same year as its two sister lights at Windmill Point and Crown Point.
 A temporary beacon light was exhibited from Point au Roche from 1856 until the lighthouse commenced operation.

-The Point Au Roche Lighthouse consisted of an octagonal blue limestone block tower connected to a wooden Cape Cod cottage.
-One distinguishing characteristic of the three sister towers is the use of trapezoidal panes in their lantern rooms.
-A sixth-order Fresnel lens produced a fixed white light from atop the 50-foot Point Au Roche tower.
-With a focal plane of 54 feet above the surface of the lake, the light was visible for thirteen miles.
+Point au Roche Lighthouse consisted of an octagonal blue limestone tower connected to a wooden cottage, and like its sister lights, had trapezoidal panes in its lantern room.
+A sixth-order Fresnel lens was used to produce a fixed white light that from its focal plane of fifty-four feet above the surface of the lake could be seen for thirteen miles.

-Over time, the lake shoreline in front of the tower has eroded away and the masonry of the tower has begun to deteriorate.
+Over time, the shoreline in front of the tower eroded away, and the masonry of the tower deteriorated.
 In fact, a large section of the cornice just beneath the lantern room has fallen from the tower.
-In 1989, it was determined that the tower was no longer safe, and the light was moved to a buoy on La Roche Reef.
+In 1989, the Coast Guard determined the tower was unsafe and replaced Point au Roche Lighthouse with a buoy on La Roche Reef.

 Photo Gallery: 1